 Service Life and Load Safety Factor

-Rated Service Life
+Nominal Service Life

 Information Required for myonic Calculation

-- Application details (drawings, sketches, technical specifications)
+- Details on application (drawings, sketches, technical specifications)

 - Workpiece dimensions and weight